 The urology department provides a modern and comprehensive urology centre for the Teesside area.

-- Laser ablation/resection in the treatment of benign prostatic hyperplasia (NEW at Friarage Hospital)
+- Laser ablation and resection in the treatment of benign prostatic hyperplasia (NEW at Friarage Hospital)

 - Complex urological cancer surgery